skatje-myers/stardewscripts/README.md

       ![artifact_locations](https://github.com/skatje-myers/stardewscripts/blob/master/screenshots/artifact_locations.png)

 All files can take as an argument the path to your save file, but if no arguments are given, it'll provide a menu to specify.
+Aside from artifact_locations.py, they all require Python 3+.

 Please report bugs!